 What happens if a Chromebook is broken, damaged or lost?

 When a device is broken, damaged or lost it should be reported to the student’s Vice Principal.

 Lost or damaged Chromebooks will be handled in the following ways:

-- When the first damaged Chromebook is brought in, it will be replaced – unless the damage is deemed intentional or malicious – for a charge of $50 to the student
+- A student’s first damaged Chromebook will be replaced for a charge of $50 to the student

 - The third and subsequently broken devices would require a full replacement cost.
 The student would not be able to keep the damaged device.